rodem-hep/.github/profile/README.md

 Cover a broad spectrum of modern machine learning models, with focus on deep learning and in particular generative modelling.

-Developing new ML approaches for application to particle physics problems, and using particle physics to feed back into development of modern ML techniques.
+Developing new ML approaches for application to physics problems, and using particle physics to feed back into development of modern ML techniques.

 ## Publications (with code)